-- 1. Click Alarms on the top navigation bar.
+- 1. On the left navigation pane, click on lill and select Alarms.
 The Alarm page appears.
-Widgets for the following alarm categories appear on the top of the page
+Widgets for the following alarm categories appear on the top of the page.

 - Unacknowledged

 - Acknowledged

+- Suppressed

+- Auto Suppression Rules

 - Critical

 - Major

 - Minor

-- Warning - Information
+- Warning

+- Info

+- Exclusion Rules Applied